 Table 1 provides descriptive statistics of these variables.
-For each sector, we report the mean, standard deviation, minimum, and maximum of the number of $RoO_j^x$ , as well as the percentage of final goods subject to different types of rules.
-Notice that most intermediate goods are subject to some sourcing restrictions (i.e., the variable $RoO_j^1$ is positive for close to 100 percent of the goods in each sector).
-Chemicals and textiles are the sectors with the highest prevalence of RoO when considering all rules (panel A).
-When we exclude final goods with zero preference margin from our measure (panel B), the total number of rules decreases by around 132,000.
-When we exclude instances in which producers can obtain origin by complying with alternative value added rules, the total number of rules decreases further (panel C).
+For each sector, we report the mean, standard deviation, minimum, and maximum of the number of RoO_j^x , as well as the percentage of final goods subject to different types of rules.
+Notice that most intermediate goods are subject to some sourcing restrictions (i.e. the variable RoO_j^1 is positive for close to 100 percent of the goods in each sector).
+Chemicals and textiles are the sectors with the highest prevalence of RoO when considering all rules (Panel A).
+When we exclude final goods with zero preference margin from our measure (Panel B), the total number of rules decreases by around 132,000.
+When we exclude instances in which producers can obtain origin by complying with alternative value added rules, the total number of rules decreases further (Panel C).
 This drop is mainly driven by chemicals, for which the average number of restrictions falls from 449.82 to 2.00 when considering only strict rules.
-Table V in the online Appendix provides similar statistics on the RoO that apply to final goods i.
+Table V in the Online Appendix provides similar statistics on the RoO that apply to final goods i.

-To get a sense of how often RoO apply to vertically related goods, we randomly match each IO six-digit commodity with one of the associated HS six-digit goods in the concordance table provided by the BEA.
-Each randomization generates an input-output table expressed in HS6 codes.
-Using the input-output tables thus constructed, we verify whether RoO on a good i impose restrictions on goods j that are actually inputs in the production of i.
-For each converted input-output table and each rule $RoO{ij}$ , we check whether i and j are vertically related, i.e., whether the direct requirement coefficient $dr{ij}$ is positive.
+To get a sense of how often RoO apply to vertically-related goods, we randomly match each IO 6-digit commodity with one of the associated HS 6-digit goods in the concordance table provided by the BEA.
+Each randomization generates an input-output table expressed in HS6 codes.22 Using the input-output tables thus constructed, we verify whether RoO on a good i impose restrictions on goods j that are actually inputs in the production of i.
+For each converted input-output table and each rule RoO{ij} , we check whether i and j are vertically related, i.e. whether the direct requirement coefficient dr{ij} is positive.

 We can apply this procedure to different types of RoO, depending on how broadly they are defined in Annex 401.
 Not surprisingly, we find that change of tariff classification rules that are written at a more disaggregated level are more likely to apply to goods that are actually inputs in the production of the final good.
-On average, rules written at the chapter level (HS2) apply to vertically related goods in around 50 percent of the cases.
-For rules written at the heading level (HS4), the number increases to 68 percent.
-The highest percentage is found for rules written at the subheading (HS6) level (96 percent).
+On average, rules written at the chapter level (HS2) apply to vertically-related goods in around 50% of the cases.
+For rules written at the heading level (HS4), the number increases to 68%.
+The highest percentage is found for rules written at the sub-heading (HS6) level (96%).

-&lt;sup>22We repeat the procedure 1,000 times, to make sure that our results are stable across randomizations.
+22We repeat the procedure 1000 times, to make sure that our results are stable across randomizations.
 The input-output tables constructed using this procedure do not contain all goods and thus cannot be used in our empirical analysis.
-See Section A in the online Appendix for details on how we construct the input-output tables used in our regressions.
+See Section A in the Online Appendix for details on how we construct the input-output tables used in our regressions.